galenseilis/old_blog/_posts/2023-02-20-iterative-separation-of-variables.md

 math: true
 ---

-The following is something I developed during my MSc thesis.
+The following is something I developed during my MSc thesis, which was motived by the Agnesian operators I defined there.
 It probably isn't novel, and comes about from well-known results.
 But it may be novel to someone new to differential equations.

 > **Proposition** (Iterated Separation of Variables)
 >